thehsansaeed/sample-movies-data/README.md

-# sample-movies-data
+# Sample-Movies-Data

 Certainly!
 Below is a README.md template for your GitHub repository:

 ---

-# Simple Movies API
+# Documentation for API

 Welcome to the Simple Movies API documentation.
 This API provides access to information about movies, allows users to submit orders for movies, and view existing orders.